-- 1. Add a cube object to a scene. - In the Object Manager window, select the cube object for the DataLing.
+- 1. Add a cube object to a scene. - 2.
+In the Object Manager window, select the cube object for the DataLing.

-3. Click the DataLinq tab in the Object Inspector - Cube Object window.
+Click the DataLing tab in the Object Inspector - Cube Object window.The DataLing tab opens.

 - 4. Select the side of the cube object from the Face list to which the material is to be applied. - 5.
 Select the DataLing option.